MaxWolf-01/MaxWolf-01/README.md

-Hi, I'm Max, a 20y/o independent researcher working on intelligent agents.
-Currently, my research focuses on self-organizing multi-agent systems, ranging from biologically inspired networks to sequence modelling with memory augmentation.
+Hey, I'm Max, AI student at JKU Linz working on biologically-inspired neural architectures.

+I'm interested in how intelligence emerges from simple components - cells self-organizing into adaptive networks that learn, communicate, and remember.
+Drawing ideas from artificial life, neuroevolution, and developmental biology, I try to find the minimal ingredients for continual learning and open-ended discovery.

+Currently exploring:
+- Self-organizing neural architectures with learned dynamic connectivity
+- Meta-learning where shared parameters define how neurons communicate while their context determines their role
+- Automated curricula optimizing task diversity and learning potential via LLM-guided exploration

-On my [personal website](https://mwolf.dev/)/knowledge-base, you will find notes on papers and concepts I'm currently learning about.
+On my website [mwolf.dev](https://mwolf.dev/), you'll find detailed notes and thoughts (major updates coming soon).

-Below are my paper implementations and highlighted projects.
+Below are highlighted projects and paper implementations.

 <h5 align="center">Paper Replicas</h5>